kognetiks/kognetiks-chatbot/documentation/assistants/manage-assistants.md

    - **Input**: Enter a name that easily identifies the assistant.
 You'll use this name to call the assistant form the shortcode.
    - **Required**: This is a required field.
    - **Usage**: ```[chatbot assistant="Common Name"]```
-   - **Tip**: Be sure sure to use regular quote marks around the "Common Name" if there are any spaces.
+   - **Tip**: Be sure to use regular quote marks around the "Common Name" if there are any spaces.

 5. **Style**:
    - **Description**: Determines how the assistant is displayed on your site.